libdwarf

 Overall the idea is a simple one: You write a small handful of functions and supply function pointers and code implementing the functions.
 These are part of your application or library, not part of libdwarf.

-You set up a little bit of data with that code (all described below) and then you have essentially written the dwarf_init_path equivalent and you can access compilation units, line tables etc and the standard libdwarf function calls simply work.
+You set up a little bit of data with that code (all described below) and then you have essentially written the dwarf_init_path equivalent and you can access compilation units, line tables etc and the standard libdwarf function calls work.

 Data you need to create involves these types.
 What follows describes how to fill them in and how to make them work for you.